mcmoodoo/mcmoodoo/src/content/BlogPosts/explorinig-mimic.md

 ![Mimic demo](/images/mimic.gif)

-### Here's my approach
+## Plan

-Initialize the project.
+- Initialize the project

-Define the manifest (inputs, ABIs, metadata).
+- Edit the manifest (inputs, ABIs, metadata)

-Implement the task logic.
+- Implement the task logic

-Build to validate, generate artifacts, and compile.
+- Build to validate, generate artifacts, and compile

-Deploy the output to the task registry for relayers.
+- Deploy the output to the task registry for relayers

-### Initialize the project
+## Initialize the project

-Let's start a new working directory to develop your task.
-To do that you can run the following command:
+I started by creating a new working directory with:

 ```bash
 mimic init -d token-transfer